 The Metropolitan talked with Professor Ed Bok Lee following the launch of his third book of poetry, “Mitochondrial Night,” on March 16 at Plymouth Congregational Church in Minneapolis.
+His reading was part of Literary Witnesses, a series that features nationally recognized poets.
+The event was co-sponsored by Rain Taxi Review of Books and Korean Quarterly.
 Lee is an associate professor in creative writing at Metropolitan State University.

 Q: What is the first poem you recall hearing?